DBraun/DawDreamer/README.md

 freq_automation = make_sine(.5, DURATION)*5000. + 7000. # 0.5 Hz sine wave centered at 7000 w/ amp 5000.
 filter_processor.set_automation("freq", freq_automation) # argument is single channel numpy array.
 freq_automation = filter_processor.get_automation("freq") # Get automation of most processor parameters.
-filter_processor.record = True  # This will allow us to access the filter processor's audio after a render.
+filter_processor.record = True  # This allows us to access the filter processor's audio after a render.

 # A graph is a meaningfully ordered list of tuples.
 # In each tuple, the first item is an audio processor.